ITenthusiasm/remix-supertokens/NOTES.md

 ### Playwright

+#### General Playwright Testing Guidelines

 - When performing assertions on URLs, follow this convention:
   - Prefer `expect(page).toHaveURL()` when a test legitimately needs to assert that a page's URL looks correct.
   - Prefer `page.waitForURL()` when the page's URL is not of primary interest.
 (For example, after a logout, you may expect to be brought to the Login Page.
 However, your test might only be interested in performing assertions on the page's auth-related Cookies.)
   - Prefer `page.waitForURL()` when you want to perform a valid assertion on a page's URL, _but `expect(page).toHaveURL()` will not work_.
 (This may happen, for example, if you want to perform an assertion only on a page's `pathname`, but not it's `search` portion.)
   - **_ALWAYS AVOID SYNCHRONOUS ASSERTIONS ON PAGE URLS_**.
 These are flaky and unreliable (or they require awkward dancing in your tests to be made reliable).
 Don't do `expect(new URL(page.url()).pathname).toBe(somePath)`.
 Use the native approaches mentioned earlier instead.

+#### Tests Misbehave When Buttons Move _While Being Clicked_

+We discovered this phenomenon while trying to test our own forms -- which used error messages that shifted the submitter around.

+Apparently, Playwright's ability to correctly order `click` and `focusout` events will be disrupted if Playwright tries to click a _moving_ target.
+For example, imagine that a form's textfield is currently in focus in a Playwright test.
+Then imagine that the form's layout _shifts_ when the test user tries to click the submit button, causing the submitter to move out of range of where the click _would have occurred_.
+(One way that this can happen is if the removal of a field's error message causes a form submitter to be shifted upwards.
+This is a _bad_ approach to removing error messages.)
+In this case, the `focusout` and `click` events will likely fire in an incorrect order in Playwright -- causing bugs/errors in tests.
+But this problem **_won't_** happen if the submit button stays in place the entire time.

+This might be odd behavior in Playwright, but it technically forces developers to create better user experiences, which is a good thing.
+A button _should not_ move while a user is trying to click it.

+#### Setting Cookies in Response to Form Submissions

+When it comes to servers that set cookies in response to submitted forms, Playwright's overall behavior/experience with cookies for Remix apps seems to vary based on whether or not JS is enabled.
+(This is likely true for other emerging SSR frameworks as well.
+It might even be true for all applications in general.
+It's _at least_ true for SvelteKit as well.)
+If a&rpar; JS is disabled and b&rpar; a submitted form causes the server to update the user's cookies, then Playwright appears to set those cookies immediately.
+More accurately, you can perform `await page.click(submitter)` and then immediately check `await context.cookies()` safely to verify the cookie changes.
+This behavior might be because `<form>`s always cause a (_real_) page navigation to happen -- even if the user is only navigated to the page that they were already on.
+(This is relevant because it's possible that `await context.cookies()` has to wait for the new page to load first.
+And by that time, the cookies should already be set in the browser.)

+However, the immediate verification of cookies **_does not_** seem to be safe when JS is _enabled_.
+That is, the immediate verification _does not_ seem to be safe when cookies are updated in response to a `fetch` request instead of a page navigation.
+In these cases, it seems that the Playwright test needs to _wait_ for the response to be processed _before_ `await context.cookies()` can be safely checked.
+Please keep this in mind while writing your tests.